codingEzio/code_book_java_spring_in_action/README.md

     ```

     ```bash
-    >cqlsh -- the line-feed we created won't work in the shell
+    # These commands were executed in the 'cqlsh' shell
-    >cqlsh -- so make sure you combined this into a single line before copying
+    # Make sure you combine this into one single line before copy-n-paste
-    >cqlsh CREATE KEYSPACE tacocloud
+    CREATE KEYSPACE tacocloud
-        WITH replication={'class': 'SimpleStrategy', 'replication_factor:1}
+        WITH replication = {'class': 'SimpleStrategy', 'replication_factor: 1}
-        AND durable_writes=true;
+        AND durable_writes = true;
     ```

 5. Configure *Spring*